-To support our Local Transport Plan, and in line with the Government’s Cycling and Walking Investment Strategy (CWIS), our Safer Travel team has created an ambitious draft Local Walking Cycling and Infrastructure Plan (LCWIP).
+To support our Local Transport Plan, and in line with the government’s Cycling and Walking Investment Strategy (CWIS), our Safer Travel team have created the Local Walking Cycling and Infrastructure Plan (LCWIP).

-With 24% of all journeys to work less than 2km, there is significant potential to increase the number of those walking in the city.
-More people walking instead of driving means reduced congestion, better air quality and improved levels of fitness.
+With 24% of all journeys to work being less than 2km, there is significant potential to increase the number of people walking and cycling in the city.
+If people walked and cycled instead of driving, there would be reduced congestion, better air quality and improved levels of fitness.

-To prioritise walking we will establish a cohesive and continuous network work of attractive, inclusive, safe and accessible routes’.
+To prioritise walking and cycling we will establish a cohesive and continuous network work of attractive, inclusive, safe and accessible routes.
 Each route has been audited based on its attractiveness, comfort, directness and safety.
-As the quality of some of these routes is poor, they may not currently have high numbers of people travelling on foot, but the potential for increasing the number of short journeys are high if they are found to be easy, convenient and safe to do so.
+As the quality of some of these routes is poor, they may not currently have high numbers of people travelling on foot or by bike, but the potential for increasing the number of short journeys is high if they are found to be easy, convenient and safe.